mehulagg/gitlab/doc/development/product_analytics/snowplow.md

 ## Implementing Snowplow JS (Frontend) tracking

 GitLab provides `Tracking`, an interface that wraps the [Snowplow JavaScript Tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker) for tracking custom events.
+Snowplow JS adds some [web-specific properties](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/#21_Web-specific_parameters) by default.
 There are a few ways to utilize tracking, but each generally requires at minimum, a `category` and an `action`.
 Additional data can be provided that adheres to our [Structured event taxonomy](#structured-event-taxonomy).

 | field      | type   | default value              | description                                                                                                                                                                                                    |
 |:-----------|:-------|:---------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|